SlamberGamer/TORN-CITY-PROPERTY-MONITOR/README.md

 | Expiry reached | ⚠️ `EXPIRED: [Property]` |

 Notification state is persisted — you won't receive duplicate alerts across sessions.

 ---

+## 🌗 Theme

+The app supports **light (pastel) and dark** themes.
+The toggle is located in the **top-left of the header**, just below the app title — it won't overlap any content on mobile.
+Your preference is saved automatically and restored on every launch.

+---